Loepker-James/enforce-rules/CODE_OF_CONDUCT.md

 Feedback should focus on improving the project.
 Criticism must be actionable, specific, and delivered without insults or sarcasm.

 ### §2.3 Follow Project Rules
-Contributors must follow maintainer instructions, repository guidelines, and established workflows.
+Contributors must follow maintainer instructions, repository guidelines, and the steps in [CONTRIBUTING.md](https://github.com/Loepker-James/enforce-rules/blob/main/CONTRIBUTING.md).
 Ignoring rules disrupts development.

 ### §2.4 Stay On Topic
 Discussions should remain relevant to the project.
 Off-topic debates, personal tangents, or unrelated arguments slow progress.